aflaxman/gbd/docs/dismod_data_server.rst

 1. Can be run locally (from ipython shell) or on the IHME cluster, via web interface.

 2. Can run on a subset of the data quickly (for exploratory development of priors).
+Could be implemented as "run all region/year/sexes individually", "borrow strength within region", "borrow strength across regions".

 3. Can produce a `json description of the model <dismod_data_json.html>`_ in response to an HTTP GET request.

-4. Can store a `json description of the model <dismod_data_json.html>`_ in response to an HTTP POST request.
+4. Can update a model in the database based on a `json description of the model <dismod_data_json.html>`_ in an HTTP POST request.

 5. Has the ability to "Warm Start", i.e. use results of previous calculation as initial values to speed convergence.

+6. Ability to produce json list of ids for all disease models with needs_to_run flag set to True, in response to a get request to ``/dismod/job_queue/list/?format=json``.

+7. Ability to set disease model needs_to_run flags to False in response to a POST request to ``/dismod/job_queue/remove/<id>``.

 Adjust Data and Priors
 ----------------------